Home/Journal

 When Do You Need a Gas Safety Check?

 This window is invaluable for landlords managing multiple properties.
 It allows you to schedule checks in advance without constantly shrinking your annual cycle.
+Pair this with our annual safety timeline for landlords, which maps out when each of your compliance tasks is due, and you'll never miss a deadline.

 Finding a Gas Safe Engineer in Teesside

 All gas work in rental properties must be carried out by a Gas Safe registered engineer.
-This is the only legally recognised qualification for gas work in the UK — the old CORGI registration was replaced by Gas Safe in 2009.
+This is the only legally recognised qualification for gas work in the UK—the old CORGI registration was replaced by Gas Safe in 2009.

 When choosing an engineer: